ceronman/writing-a-c-compiler/README.md

-# writing-a-c-compiler
+# Writing a C compiler

-An implementation of the book "Writing a C Compiler" by Nora Sandler
+A Rust implementation of the book [Writing a C Compiler](https://norasandler.com/book/) by Nora Sandler

+Work in progress...